MarvinLSJ/LSTM-siamese/README.md

 Alternatively, it could be done in a more elaborate way, using AutoEncoder to train a sentence encoder.
 As the data amount is large enough, the encoder may be able to capture proper representation.

 Secondly, the similarity between two sentences can be measured by several kind of distances, I prefer the cosine and the word mover's distance.
 Here are a example done during my intern applying these two method to calculate phrases'(store tags) similarity.
-(Link)
+[Phrase Similarity](https://github.com/MarvinLSJ/meituan/blob/master/similar_tags.ipynb)

 Here are some other thoughts about the data augmentation, in a traditional way with synonym substitution, and an effective but not so practical way of double translation.
-(Link)
+[Data Augmentation](https://github.com/MarvinLSJ/meituan/blob/master/aug_dialog.ipynb)

 #### Problems